K-Sky/pdfkit-table/README.md

 ### 0.1.102
 - Update the npm install instruction to install this specific package instead.
 - Delete the functions to generate rows.
 Simple data from rows should be converted to datas instead internally for easier code management.
+- Make sure the vertical divider is going from the very top to the very bottom of each tables.

 ### 0.1.101
 - Add reference to original repository.
 Update the source code, issue and bugs for npm package.